evandrosouza-developer/tio-v2.4a/README.md

-[20:19:12.041]  ctrl-t U       Toggle conversion to uppercase [20:19:12.041]  ctrl-t v       Show version [20:19:12.041]  ctrl-t ctrl-t  Send ctrl-t character
+[20:19:12.041]  ctrl-t U       Toggle conversion to uppercase [20:19:12.041]  ctrl-t v       Show version [20:19:12.041]  ctrl-t ctrl-t  Send ctrl-t character [20:19:12.041]  ctrl-t S       Send ASCII file (at current directory) [20:19:12.041]  ctrl-t K       Shows parallel keyboard logical layout and reads its activity
 ```

+Observation:
+1. The last function is to be used with MSX Keyboad System Emulator, to
+assure that the keyboard maping was done correctly.
+To use this functionality
+you have to build an updated msx.keyboard available at current directory.
+2. To build the msx.keyboard, please see the HotBit_HB8000.keyboard,
+ExpertXP800.keyboard and Japanese.keyboard example files inside parallel_keyb
+directory.

 If needed, the prefix key (ctrl-t) can be remapped via configuration file.